anpin/_cv_/src/pages/index.md

 ## Summary

 Innovative and driven technical founder with extensive experience in software engineering, smart building and AV technologies.
 Proven ability to lead teams, manage projects, and create scalable solutions.
 (Currently) passionate about functional programming and reproduciblility, cutting-edge technologies, with a strong track record of successful projects and satisfied clients.
-In my spare time I enjoy cycling, cooking, soldering mechanical keyboards or pondering on the nature of consciousness .
+In my spare time I enjoy cycling, cooking, soldering mechanical keyboards while pondering on the nature of consciousness.

 ## Work Experience